 - Phone: 800/OHIO-123

-Ohio Statehouse Holiday Celebration: The Ohio Statehouse kicks off the season in Ohio with a free Holiday Festival and Open House.
+Ohio Statehouse Holiday Celebration: The Ohio Statehouse kicks off the season with a free Holiday Festival and Open House.
 All are welcome at this annual family-friendly event.
-The celebration continues all month with free tours of the historical building decorated in Victorian style, every day except state holidays.
+The celebration continues all month with free tours of the historic building decorated in Victorian style, every day except state holidays.
 School choirs and musicians fill the space with beautiful music during the month of December.
 Please visit OhioStatehouse.org for more details.

 - Web: Click here